yahanjunho/Install_AWX/README.md

 **python_path** : 'which python' command's result (ex, /usr/bin/python )

-**docker_installation** : 'y' or 'n' / 'y' is that install also docker + docker-compose
+**docker_installation** :  'y' is that install also docker + docker-compose

 ​                                         'n' is that do not install any docker + docker-compose

 ```
 # ansible-playbook progress_public_awx_install.yml -e "awx_version=9.1.1 docker_installation=n python_path=/usr/bin/python"